Community-Data-DiscoTech-Portland-2023/resilience/Readme.md

 Scenario 2: access to public outdoors pools, but not rivers and lakes (algae blooms) Scenario 3: Too hot for public outdoors pools or rivers and lakes

-Counties:  Multnomah, Clackamas, Washington, Yamhill
+Counties:  Multnomah, Clackamas, Washington, Columbia

 Public pools - at which temp levels do they close?  [initial search suggests there may not be a set temperature–no policy, just vibes?
 During heat advisories - also depends on relative humidity]
 Cooling centers location, access,